 Image: Plate and plating meld.
 “Celtuce and Cucumber” salad, with smoked trout roe, red vinegar, garlic.

 Current Status: Queen’s English survived to the one-year mark and kept going.
 We could not be happier.
-They are doing sit-down service inside and outdoors.
+They are doing sit-down service inside and outdoors (with a covered patio).
 They switched to Tock.
-They took a summer break but have returned, but take-out remains on pause.
+They have an online shop so you can buy a bottle from their great wine selection.

 They snagged a Michelin Bib Gourmand too!